 Your health is a personal, private matter and it makes sense that this next step will take some intentional thought.
 It is your legal right to inform whomever you feel is best to know about your chronic illness.
 Before doing so, ask yourself these questions:

 - Will you need ongoing support?
-It’s not uncommon to need some type of support after diagnosis.
 Support comes in different ways (i.e., childcare, making/delivering meals, mobility support, work/school accommodations, etc).
-Do not pressure yourself to have all of this information immediately.You will learn along the way what supports you need as situations arise.

-- Does your chronic illness and treatment require immediate or long-term lifestyle changes?
-If yes, some of these changes could impact others in your life (i.e., household family members, friends).
-Consider who would benefit to know so that they can be prepared to make necessary adjustments if needed.
+- Does your chronic illness treatment require immediate or long-term lifestyle adjustments?
+If yes, be mindful that some of these changes could impact others in your life (i.e., household family members, friends).
+Consider who would benefit to know so that they can support you in making the necessary adjustments if needed.

-- What about complete strangers?
-A stranger is someone that you don’t have a personal relationship with that may ask questions about your health after making their own observations (i.e., “Are you okay?,” “You seem tired,” etc).
-The most important piece to consider is what you or the other person will gain from sharing.
-If you don’t see the benefits (noted above), then you may decide against it.
+- Should you tell strangers?
+A stranger (someone that you don’t have a personal relationship with) may ask questions about your health after making their own observations (i.e., “Are you okay?,” “You seem tired,” etc).
+Consider what you or the other person will gain from sharing and respond based on the situation.
 Again, it’s completely your choice and right to share or withhold.

 Signs that Sharing is not Best for You

 Sometimes the people we want to tell are not the best people to share this personal information with.
 Your experiences with these people bring on red flags or warning signs that make you feel emotionally unsafe, dismissed, ignored or judged.
 That alone can affect your mental health and take your mind to a dark place.